-Indian companies are permitted to raise capital through issuance of Depository Receipts, namely, Global Depository Receipts (GDRs)/ American Depository Receipts (ADRs), to foreign investors i.e. institutional investors or individuals (including NRIs) residing abroad.
-A Depository Receipt (DR) is a negotiable instrument in the form of a certificate denominated in foreign currency and is backed by the underlying equity shares in the Indian company issued in India.
-Such DRs are traded on stock exchanges outside India.
-The certificates are issued through an overseas depository bank against a specified quantity of underlying Indian stocks/ shares in that respective company held with a local custodian bank.
-DRs facilitate cross border trading and settlement, minimise transaction costs and broaden the potential base, especially among institutional investors.
+Indian companies are permitted to raise capital through issuance of Depository Receipts, namely, Global Depository Receipts (GDRs)/ American Depository Receipts (ADRs), to foreign investors i.e. institutional investors or individuals (except NRIs) residing abroad.
+A Depository Receipt (DR) is a negotiable instrument in the form of a certificate denominated in foreign currency against underlying equity shares of the Indian company.
+The DRs are listed on international stock exchanges of the specified jurisdiction.
+The present list of permissible jurisdictions and International stock exchanges as specified by SEBI is given below.
+The certificates are issued through an overseas depository bank against a specified quantity of underlying Indian stocks/ shares held with a local custodian bank.
+DRs facilitate cross border trading and settlement, minimise transactions costs and broaden the potential base, especially among institutional investors.

-- American Depository Receipt (ADR): A negotiable US certificate representing ownership of shares in a non-US corporation.
-ADRs are quoted and traded in US dollars in the US securities market.
-Also, the dividends are paid to the investor in US dollars - Global Depository Receipts (GDRs): A global finance vehicle that allows an issuer to raise capital simultaneously in two or more markets through a global offering.
-GDRs may be used in either the public or private markets inside or outside the US
+- American Depository Receipt (ADR): A negotiable U.S. certificate representing ownership of shares in a non-U.S. corporation.
+ADRs are quoted and traded in U.S. dollars in the U.S. securities market.
+Also, the dividends are paid to investor in U.S. dollars - Global Depository Receipts (GDRs): A global finance vehicle that allows an issuer to raise capital simultaneously in two or more markets through a global offering.
+GDRs may be used in either the public or private markets inside or outside the US - Foreign investments through the Depository Receipts route are considered as part of the FDI (Foreign Direct Investments) segment - A Resident Indian person and a Non-Resident Indian are not permitted to invest in DRs